About Dexter Southfield

 2017: Dexter Southfield celebrates its first co-ed graduation, recognizing the school’s co-ed Upper School.

-2020: The Building a Better Tomorrow initiative adds 23,000 square feet of academic spaces across the School.
+2020: The Building a Better Tomorrow project adds 23,000 square feet of academic spaces across the School.